beaver71/jms-test/README.md

 This repo provides:

 - Java clients, both Receiver and Sender, used to test JMS filtering and JMS topic features with different AMQP 1.0 brokers
-- Docker multicontainer environment to expose ActiveMQ, Qpid cpp broker and Qpid java broker services
+- Docker multicontainer environment to expose ActiveMQ, Qpid cpp broker, Qpid java broker and ActiveMQ Artemis services

 ## Instructions